“Samson and Delilah”

-Peter Paul Rubens was a Flemish artist who is considered the most influential artists of Flemish Baroque tradition.
+Peter Paul Rubens was a Flemish artist who is considered the most influential artists of the Flemish Baroque tradition.
 Rubens specialised in making altarpieces, portraits, landscapes, and history paintings of mythological and allegorical subjects.
 His compositions referenced classical and Christian history and emphasised movement, colour, and sensuality.

 Samson was betrayed by his lover Delilah, who ordered a servant to cut his hair while he was sleeping and turned him over to his Philistine enemies, who gouged out his eyes and forced him to grind grain in a mill at Gaza.
 When the Philistines took Samson into their temple of Dagon, Samson was allowed to rest against one of the support pillars.
 Sensing his opportunity, he prayed to God and miraculously recovered his strength, allowing him to grasp hold of the columns and tear them down, killing himself and all the Philistines with him.